georgejecook/georgejecook.github.io/index.md

 Hello!
 I'm [George Cook](https://www.linkedin.com/in/georgejecook/).
 I love engineering high quality code.
 I take great pride in my craft, and produce highly extensible and maintainable applications.
 I'm extremely good at refactoring apps - I'll get into that below; but if you're a serious organization, and your code is getting stale, or hard to work with, then getting you back on track is one of my specialties, and I'd love to help you!

-I'm really enthusiastic about Roku development in general, actually: really!
+**I'm really enthusiastic about Roku development in general** : really - and I've got the goods to prove it :) !
 Here's some of the things I've done/do:

  - Wrote a beautiful unit testing framework for brightscript developers, called [rooibos](https://github.com/georgejecook/rooibos) - it's based on Mocha, and it's awesome - I use it all the time to keep my productivity high and deliver quality code
  - Heavily contributed to the [Brightscript langage vscode extension](https://github.com/TwitchBronBron/vscode-brightscript-language/), which is the number 1 ide extension for roku developers